williams346/Balaji-Restaurant-Sales./README.md

 ![balaji workbook bad screenshot](https://github.com/user-attachments/assets/e676c846-2888-40f6-8bbe-5d5c749ad6d2)

-The dataset was not appropriately cleaned so I took some steps in cleaning the dataset, some if the steps include:
+The dataset was not appropriately cleaned so I took some steps in cleaning the dataset, some of the steps include:
 - Remove or Correct the Blank First Row.
 - Correct the Misaligned Headers.
 - Handle the #NAME?
 Errors.